ThewBear/awesome-thew/directory.md

 ## SaaS

+- [Free for developers](https://free-for.dev/) This is a list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for developers.

 - [G2](https://www.g2.com/) Get the right software & services for your business

 - [TrustRadius](https://www.trustradius.com/) Software Reviews You Can Trust